-Age alone Shouldn't decide: study backs surgery for fit octogenarians with pancreatic cancer
+Age alone Shouldn't decide: study suggests surgery may help fit octogenarians with pancreatic cancer

 NCT ID NCT07542782